Planning your Field Trip

 Sending Notes Home

 When you send notices home with the children, please pass along that we restrict the number of chaperones to one per child and we do not allow siblings on field trips.
 This is a special time for parent and child.
 Dealing with toddlers and strollers can be distracting to the class and unexpected strollers are often cumbersome on our trips to the pumpkin patch.
 Encourage your parents to arrive on time or early if they are traveling on their own.
 Parents are welcome to bring their own lunches.
 We will have a limited menu available on the grounds during field trips.

 Payment for chaperones and students is expected in one sum, either by cash, check, or credit cards.
 We are also glad to bill your school.
 It is critical that teachers know how many chaperones are attending and who they are.
 Parents do NOT pay separately!
 Checks should be made out to GLH Farms, LLC and can be mailed to 2915 Willow Rd., Harrisonburg, Va.
 22802

 Please … wear your school ID’s where we can see them!
 For security purposes, we identify everyone on the grounds during field trips.
+We will wristband or use other forms of ID for all chaperones.
 It is helpful to our staff, but not necessary, for students to have a name badge with their first name and teacher name.
 Dress comfortably and in layers.
 The weather often goes from chilly in the morning to warm by mid-morning — and don’t forget comfortable walking shoes.

 Bring water!
 The farm does offer bottled water for sale during field trips, but schools are encouraged to bring additional water to drink for both adults and children.
 With lots of physical activity, it is normal to consume more liquids.